 In addition, Peperami has an extensive range of existing products, and an exciting pipeline of new products, so we needed to find a holistic approach, creating a clear and impactful design architecture that could be applied with impact and ease, aiding navigation at point of purchase across SKUs, delivering differentiation for different flavours and protein types!

 We demonstrated how brands, particularly iconic or well-established ones, transform themselves to stay relevant, before combining that with a detailed semiotic audit of the snacking category to highlight where not to play as a brand.
-The key was to overlay the brand’s characteristics – its built-in traits of taste, energy and excitement – to give us the design directions, colours, illustration styles and even language that helped to drive how the identity could evolve and adapt.
+The key for the creative design studio was to overlay the brand’s characteristics – its built-in traits of taste, energy and excitement – to give us the design directions, colours, illustration styles and even language that helped to drive how the identity could evolve and adapt.

 This also allowed us to see how far the brand could move from its current look before it lost familiarity or damaged the distinctive design equities.
 Through this exploration, we could demonstrate how the typography and hero colours could work so much harder for us and bring the brand to life for a new audience.
 We’ve evolved the Peperami brandmark to feel bolder and more confident.
 Relaxing the logotype and removing the keylines has helped make it feel more progressive and relevant to consumers.